dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 #### [SQL query executed in the process phase.](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/blob/main/process.sql)

 In the process phase, I am checked, cleaned and manipulated the data.

+### Checking the data

 I began with checking the data for potential inconsistencies:

 - **Returning the number of observations:**
     - 5 743 278